axel-karki/clickhouse-ansible/README.md

 ## Secure Configuration

-Edit the following file to set passwords and credentials:
+Edit the following file to set passwords and credentials for both clickhouse configuration and MinIO access:

 ```bash
 roles/clickhouse/vars/main.yml